 Our Smartrewards program offers discounts at more than a hundred different retailers.

-If you’re eligible, you may be able to take advantage by purchasing discounted eGift cards from a variety of stores (including JB Hi-Fi, Myer and Amazon).
-You could then use those gift cards to pay for items during Black Friday and Cyber Monday sales.*
+You could take advantage by purchasing discounted eGift cards from a variety of stores (including JB Hi-Fi, Myer and Amazon).
+You could then use those gift cards to pay for items during Black Friday and Cyber Monday sales.

 Discover the benefits available to you – log into your online salary packaging account here.